infotroph/efrhizo/efhrizo-log.md

 Added an alternate line that traces along edges instead of in X across them, but I think I actually like the X's -- good balance between seeing what the tracer did but still being able to pick out where the root edge is in the image.
 Leaving the edge-trace commented out, running with X's for now.

+2015-03-15:

+Checking correctness of segment attributes in showpat.py -- suspect I may have some off-by-one errors hiding in the line indexes of the Segment init method.
+Added a Segment.ordered_values() method for debugging -- dumps segment attributes in the order they appear in the file.
+Appears to be working when I temporarily replace whole showpat loop with one "print_segs(pat)", but now bedtime before I've actually checked any indexes.